lfs48/Eulr/README.md

 ![](https://66.media.tumblr.com/d390361351787cd6d3eda5fc94017740/tumblr_ppgunpJpdf1wejsx8o2_540.gif)

 * The seven different types of posts use only three distinct form components: text, link, and media.
-Using a
+By building multi-purpose, reusable React components I was able to maintain a DRY codebase that is easy to debug expand upon.

 ## Feature Highlights